r7kamura/ruboty-ego/README.md

 # Ruboty::Ego
-Give Ruboty to hear its own voice.
+Give Ruboty a power to hear its own voice.

 ## Install
 ```ruby